kailash-manasarovar/statement/docs/timeline/2023/may.md

 ![Chamber music concert](../../content/images/chamber-music-concert.png)

+- Carmen Cano may have been taking the part of Pablo's "mum" in the audience.
+- I leave to walk out.
+- As I'm at the door, he says "Katharine", and I turn around and catch his eyes.
+- Trumpet teacher number one and two have swapped at this stage; but at the time I don't notice because they have successfully merged them into one person in my mind with the use of sedated sexual assaults, online manipulation, and drugging.
-- It's interesting to see how much of the conspiracy I had figured out by February 2024 when I posted this, it wasn't much.
-I still hadn't realized I was being drugged continuously.
+- It's interesting to see how much of the conspiracy I had figured out by when I originally posted this; it wasn't much initially, and yet steadily the truth comes out.
+- When I first posted this section, I hadn't realized I was being drugged continuously.
+- On the second or third drafts, I hadn't realized there were two trumpet teachers, or that I was sedated and rape-porn live-streamed from my apartment on a regular basis, probably for over a year by that time.
-- The two Ana's (violin teacher and musical language teacher) make a great fuss of pretending that Ana the violin teacher is terribly jealous and angry with me for posting this information on X in February 2024.
+- The two Ana's (violin teacher and musical language teacher) make a great fuss of pretending that Ana the violin teacher is terribly jealous and angry with me for posting the earlier information I had on X in [February 2024](../2024/february.md#constant-gang-stalking-at-the-conservatory).

 ## Assessment day at the conservatory